Sighovie/cookbook/README.md

 ### Views
 Whenever someone searches for a recipe, all the recipes that met the search criteria are displayed in a list form from highest votes first and sorted again by views.
 Once a user clicks on one of the results, the recipe view is incremented by 1.

-### Votes
+### Up Vote
-When as a recipe is opened a user can vote for it.
+When a recipe is opened, a user can vote for it.
 Each vote carries one point.
 And the number of votes are always displayed next to the recipe when opened in details view.

+### Down Vote
+Just as a user can upvotes a recipe, so also can the user down vote a recipe.
+The down votes are displayed on all detailed view of a recipe near the Up votes.

 ### Technologies used
 The site was developed using html / html 5, CSS / CSS 3, Bootstrap, Javascript, Flask, Python3, MySQL, Cloud9, and git/github for version control.
 Also assessible on Heroku.

 #### Limitations
 Recipe pictures and images are not allowed presently to be uploaded.
 As images files are big, allowing upload of images might fill the permitted server space too quickly.
+Also, pagination is not added to any of the pages that require loading lots of information on the page.

 #### Support: